 - 2 15 oz cans green beans drained

-- 1 heaping tsp McCormick Gourmet Spanish Saffron threads
+- 1 heaping teaspoon McCormick Gourmet Spanish Saffron threads

 - Cook rice according to package directions.